skyrim-platform/papyrus-bridge/README.md

 We'll be using `SkyrimPlatformConnection` which is a base script used to simplify communication between _your mod's_ Papyrus and _your mod's_ TypeScript.

-Later, we'll look at using the `SkyrimPlatformBridge` Papyrus script which can be used globally from any Papyrus Script.
+> _Later, I'll add some documentation demonstrating using the raw `SkyrimPlatformBridge` Papyrus script which can be used globally from any Papyrus Script (not recommended)_

 Update `HelloBridge.psc` with the following code: